mfedoten/reasspectro/README.md

 # Spectrogram reassignment

 This function computes reassigned version of the conventional and multitaper spectrograms.
-The algorithm is based on Auger and Flandrin method [^1], some parts are adopted from Fulop & Fitz [^2].
+The algorithm is based on Auger and Flandrin method (see [1]), some parts are adopted from Fulop & Fitz (see [2]).
 The idea is to first compute conventional spectrogram, then find optimal (in a sense of energy) time and frequency positions and reassigns values in the spectrogram to this new positions.
 The difference between conventional and multitaper spectrograms is that multitaper method computes additional spectrogram with each taper.
-Taper is a generic term for a window function but in this method tapers refer to Slepian sequences [^4].
+Taper is a generic term for a window function but in this method tapers refer to Slepian sequences (see [4]).
 As a result, generally multitaper spectrogram reveals less variance than conventional one.

 Choice of tapers plays important role in the result.
 Two important parameters here are time-halfbandwidth product NW and number of tapers K. NW represents the trade-off between better localisation and less variance: the higher NW the less variance is in the resulting time-frequency representation, but the resolution is decreasing and vice versa.
 As a rule of thumb, number of tapers is chosen as K = 2NW-1.